crisprVerse/crisprScore/README.md

-The enPAM+GB algorithm is an on-target cutting efficiency prediction algorithm for the enhanced Cas12a (enCas12a) nuclease (DeWeirdt et al. et al. 2020) using a gradient-booster (GB) model.
-The enCas12a nuclease as an extended set of active PAM sequences in comparison to the wildtype Cas12 nuclease (Kleinstiver et al. et al. 2019), and the enPAM+GB algorithm takes PAM activity into account in the calculation of the final score.
-It generates a probability (therefore a score between 0 and
+The enPAM+GB algorithm is an on-target cutting efficiency prediction algorithm for the enhanced Cas12a (enCas12a) nuclease (DeWeirdt et al.
-1) of a given sgRNA to cut at the intended target.
+2020) using a gradient-booster (GB) model.
+The enCas12a nuclease as an extended set of active PAM sequences in comparison to the wildtype Cas12 nuclease (Kleinstiver et al. 2019), and the enPAM+GB algorithm takes PAM activity into account in the calculation of the final score.
+It generates a probability (therefore a score between 0 and 1) of a given sgRNA to cut at the intended target.
 3 nucleotides upstream of the PAM sequence and 4 nucleotides downstream of the protospacer sequence are needed for scoring:

 ``` r
 flank5 <- "ACC" #3bp